cointastical/rBitcoin-Template/README.md

 For selling bitcoin for PayPal, following are some options.
 Note, this is simply a list, not an endorsement.

-Selling bitcoin for PayPal, there are the P2P exchanges (link below) and the following.
-Note, this is simply a list, not an endorsement.
-Due your own due diligence before sending anyone your non-reversible bitcoin:

 - https://bitcoins.express
 - https://btcrobo.com
 - https://theinstantexchange.com